-Mr. Al Ajjawi holds a Master's degree in Finance (with Honors) from DePaul University in the USA and a Bachelors of science in Accounting (with Honors) from the University of Bahrain.
+Mr. Al Ajjawi holds a Certificate in Corporate Governance from The Wharton School, University of Pennsylvania.
+He also holds a Master's degree in Finance (with Honors) from DePaul University in the USA and a Bachelors of science in Accounting (with Honors) from the University of Bahrain.
 He is also a Certified Public Accountant (CPA) from the State of Illinois, USA.